 - Today’s 36.2% ratio is a result of both rising interest rates as well as soaring home values largely driven by historically low inventory levels

 - Even though May saw the largest jump in housing inventory in the past five years as pending listings begin to normalize and existing listings sit longer on the market, for-sale inventory remains at a 60% deficit

-JACKSONVILLE, Fla. – July 7, 2021 – Today, the Data & Analytics division of Black Knight, Inc. (NYSE:BKI) released its latest Mortgage Monitor Report, based upon the company’s industry-leading mortgage, real estate and public records datasets.
-This month’s report looks at the continued, unprecedented levels of home price growth, and the impact that growth is having on mortgage lending and borrower behavior.
-According to Black Knight Data & Analytics President Ben Graboske, home price appreciation continues to break records, with ramifications that stretch across the real estate and mortgage markets.
+JACKSONVILLE, Fla. – July 6, 2022 – Today, the Data & Analytics division of Black Knight, Inc. (NYSE:BKI) released its latest Mortgage Monitor Report, based upon the company’s industry-leading mortgage, real estate and public records datasets.
+This month’s report looks at recent cooling in the annual rate of home price appreciation and the intertwined impacts of both affordability and inventory on those trends.
+According to Black Knight Data & Analytics President Ben Graboske, May marked the second consecutive month of cooling at the national level.

 About Mortgage Monitor